mmonari/kirigami-noteapp/README.md

 - Text files are saved with UTF-8 encoding
 - File I/O is handled by a C++ backend (FileIO class)
+- **Syntax highlighting** powered by KSyntaxHighlighting framework:
+  - Automatic detection from file extension and MIME type
+  - Same highlighting engine and definitions as Kate editor
+  - Theme-aware (adapts to system dark/light mode)
+  - Readable text colors in both plain text and code modes
 - MIME type detection uses Qt's QMimeDatabase for accuracy
 - Drag and drop supports 50+ text file formats with automatic validation
 - Multiple instances can be opened simultaneously via drag and drop or command line